Takeoff, dead at 28 in shooting, was 'chill' Migos member

 The duo were both in Houston on Monday.
 Quavo, who posted a video of himself driving around the city with friends to his Instagram story, had yet to comment publicly.
 Offset had not released a statement either.

-Houston Police Chief Tory Finner said he received many calls about Takeoff after the shooting.
+Houston Police Chief Troy Finner said he received many calls about Takeoff after the shooting.

 “Everyone spoke of what a great young man he is, how peaceful he is, what a great artist,” Finner said.
 He wouldn’t speculate on whether Takeoff was the intended target, and asked “everyone to understand the pain, the suffering of” Takeoff’s mother.